 Website Test Analyst

-— Work with/learn automation
+— Learn automation testing

-- Great social team, really nice culture with flexible working hours.
+- Great social team, really nice culture.

 - Implement the testing strategy.

 - Ambitious company growth plans - it's a great time to join the journey!

 An exciting Bristol based start-up is looking for a Website Test Analyst to join the growing team at their Central offices on Whiteladies Road.
 Historically the team has worked remotely but now having their own space, they are looking to bring everything in-house.
 The team has already grown from 1 to over 10 in the space of a year and collectively the websites receive over 2 million users per month.
 As they do not currently have a testing team you will be the main point of testing and defining the future of this space.